PARTXXK/PARTXXK/README.md

 - 🔭 I’m currently working on a lot of things, both academically and personally.
 - 📫 How to reach me?
   - You can check contact information from my [portfolio website](https://parteek-portfolio.netlify.app/homepage)
+- 💬 Ask me about anything you would like to know.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love exploring new places and food.